remarkablegames/kiki-and-boba/README.md

 ## How to Play

 - Move with WASD or arrow keys
-- Left click to shoot a bubble
+- Left-click to shoot a bubble
-- Enemies will pop if they get hit with too many bubbles
+- Shoot bubbles at enemies
-- Bubbled enemies can fall down the drain
+- Enemies in a bubble will fall down the drain
 - Avoid enemies and projectiles
+- Choose a reward when you reach a certain score

 ## Credits